br3ndonland/udacity-fsnd-flask-catalog/docs/flask-catalog-methods.md

 ##### CRUD: Read

-* The homepage was fairly straightforward.
+* The homepage app route was fairly straightforward.
 The most difficult thing was figuring out how to display recent items.
 I accomplished this by creating a `recent_items` object and using a [SQLAlchemy command](https://stackoverflow.com/questions/4186062/sqlalchemy-order-by-descending#4187279):
 	```python
 	    recent_items = (session.query(Item)
         .order_by(Item.date_created.desc())